💡Do you want to get e-mail notifications in case your camera goes offline?

 ✅YES: Let us know and we will investigate the problem

-⛔️NO: Follow the advices below.
+⛔️NO: Follow the advice below.

 Anything in your network setup had been changed:

-Check if your public IP address or dynamic dns name is still the same
+Check if your public IP address or dynamic DNS name is still the same

 Check that the local IP address of the camera is still the same.
 If you reboot your router or if your camera is offline for a day or more, its IP address can change.
 In that case, update this IP address in your port forwarding rule in your router.